crickets-and-comb/comb_utils/docs/docstring.rst

       --b INTEGER  The second number.
 Must be less than 100.
       --help       Show this message and exit.

-You can even use the sphinx-click extension's click directive to include the Click help doc within the CLI module itself.
-This is useful for keeping the Sphinx' CLI docs in sync with the CLI's help doc:
+You can even use the sphinx-click extension's click directive to include the Click help doc within the CLI module itself, and it's not a problem that it's a circular reference.
+This is useful for keeping the Sphinx' CLI docs in sync with the CLI's help doc.
+It's not really a feauture of :code:`DocString`, but it's worth mentioning here:

 .. code:: python